Welcome to the European Health Economics Association

 Presidency

-Aleksandra Torbica, President Elect (2022-2024)
+Aleksandra Torbica, President (2024-2026)

 Prof. Aleksandra Torbica, MSc, PhD is the President of Italian Health Economics Association (AIES).
 She is the Associate Professor at the Department of Social and Political Sciences and the Director of Centre for Research for Health and Social Care Management (CERGAS) at Bocconi University, Milan, Italy.
 She holds the MSc degree in Health Economics, Management and Policy from Bocconi University and PhD in Economics and Management of Public Organizations from University of Parma.